microsoft/PartnerResources/_docs/Skilling/Modern Analytics Academy/Content/Series/22-lakehouses.md

 ---
 layout: page
-title: Getting Started with Data Wrangler in Microsoft Fabric
+title: Getting Started with Lakehouses in Microsoft Fabric
 description: In this video, we'll dive into how to use Data Wrangler in Microsoft Fabric to cleanse and group by/aggregate data as part our ETL pipeline.
 We'll walk through some common steps used in data transformation, and include a few examples on deriving new columns from existing ones, such as extracting the hour from a timestamp. workspace.
-updated: 2024-02-08
+updated: 2024-02-12
-permalink: /skilling/modern-analytics-academy/vignettes/data-wrangler-in-fabric
+permalink: /skilling/modern-analytics-academy/vignettes/lakehouses-in-fabric
-youtubeid: iMoUXkH6u6c
+youtubeid: H2fFDaxUkfY
 tags:
 - azure
 - data, analytics, and ai